Russian, Spanish, Italian, German, French, Dutch and Brazilian

 Mbeki's articles and the renewed controversy they caused are linked here.

 The Treatment Information Group is a public interest initiative in South Africa to promote research-based debate of antiretroviral drug policy, alternative non-toxic treatment approaches to AIDS, 'HIV' testing issues, and 'HIV' itself.
-Anthony Brink is founder and chairman, and Chris Rawlins was general secretary (R.I.P.
-2 December 2023).
-Brink's books with cover images are catalogued at Openbooks.
+Anthony Brink is founder and chairman.
+His books are catalogued at Openbooks, where they can be downloaded in PDF free.
+Chris Rawlins was general secretary.

 Email

 » Why do President Mbeki and Dr Tshabalala-Msimang warn against the use of ARV drugs like AZT?
-(PDF, 859 KB) Low res to read (PDF, 98 KB)
+(PDF)

 » Why do Zackie Achmat, Nathan Geffen and Mark Heywood want pregnant African women and their babies to be given AZT?
-What AZT does to unborn and newly born children (PDF, 182 KB) Low res to read (PDF, 76 KB)
+What AZT does to unborn and newly born children (PDF)

 » Debating AZT: Mbeki and the AIDS drug controversy

-» Introducing AZT: 'A world of antiretroviral experience' (PDF, 1 MB)
+» Introducing AZT: 'A world of antiretroviral experience' (PDF)

-» An Open Letter to GlaxoSmithKline CEO John Kearny (PDF, 51 KB)
+» An Open Letter to GlaxoSmithKline CEO John Kearny (PDF)

 » The trouble with nevirapine

-» A Critical Analysis of the Pharmacology of AZT and its use in AIDS (PDF, 416 KB)
+» A Critical Analysis of the Pharmacology of AZT and its use in AIDS (PDF)

-» Mother to Child Transmission of HIV and its Prevention with AZT and Nevirapine (PDF, 2.03 MB)
+» Mother to Child Transmission of HIV and its Prevention with AZT and Nevirapine (PDF)

-» A Critical Analysis of the Evidence Considered Proof that Nevirapine Prevents Mother to Child Transmission of HIV (PDF, 1.18 MB)
+» A Critical Analysis of the Evidence Considered Proof that Nevirapine Prevents Mother to Child Transmission of HIV (PDF)

 __________